-Peer sessions, the heart of every peer conference, are the sessions generated by the roundtable and peer session signup processes.
+Peer sessions, the heart of every peer conference, are the sessions generated by The Three Questions and peer session signup processes.

 Although the mix of session formats varies from conference to conference, I have noticed that peer conferences tend to have a much higher proportion of discussion-based sessions than traditional conferences.

 A peer session, whatever its form or subject, is informal.
 The number of attendees at any session is small, usually less than fifteen, encouraging a casual atmosphere.
 As a result, peer session presentations or panels are very different from traditional conference presentations or panels.
 Because topics are determined at short notice, no one attending a session expects polished speeches, thus providing an unthreatening environment for attendees who have discovered that they have something of value to share.
 In general, questions during the session are welcomed.